 Cold climate heat pump technology is being developed as we speak, but in a nutshell, they’re high-tech systems that are being engineered primarily to operate at the highest heating capacity in the lowest temperatures.
 Their internal technology, computer programming, and advanced features are designed to function at subzero temperatures while heating a home as efficiently as it can.

 A key feature in cold climate heat pumps is a variable speed compressor, powered by an inverter.
 This kind of compressor can be helpful for heat pumps in any climate, but it’s especially beneficial in regions with sub-zero temperatures like we experience here in Montana.
+If you’re unsure whether to opt for a ducted or ductless version, this comparison of the two can help you make the best decision for your home.
 The other advantage is that a variable-speed system holds a steadier temperature than a traditional single-speed HVAC system.

 How Much Do Cold Climate Heat Pumps Cost?